DougCash/clean-blog/README.md

 # clean-blog
 Node.js, Express and MongoDB Blog
-Goal was to create a web app with CRUD functionality, that implemented user authentication and authorization, to allow the start of a 'blog'.
+Goal was to create a web app with CRUD functionality, that implemented user authentication and authorization, to allow the start of a 'blog'
-Post submissions are accompanied by an image upload that acts as the background for a given post's page.
+Post submissions are accompanied by an image upload that acts as the background for a given post's page

 # Technologies Used
 Web-App follows general MVC architecture